glendont/digital-garden-glendont/_notes/Introduction to AWS Serverless and Software Design.md

 ---
-title: Workshop: Introduction to AWS Serverless and Software Design
+title: Introduction to AWS Serverless and Software Design
 ---

 ## Overview